boardintelligence/kvm-crate/README.md

                                              :host0-ip4-netmask   "public.iface.netmask"
                                              :host0-ip4-gateway   "public.iface.gw"
                                              :host0-ip4-net       "public.iface.net"
-                                             :host0-ip6-ip        "public.iface.ip6.address"
-                                             :host0-ip6-netmask   "public.iface.ip6.netmask"
-                                             :host0-ip6-gateway   "public.iface.ip6.gw"
                                              :host1-ip4-ip        "private.iface.address"
                                              :host1-ip4-broadcast "private.iface.bcast"
                                              :host1-ip4-netmask   "private.iface.netmask"
                                              :host1-ip4-net       "private.iface.net"}
-                          :ovs-vsctl-steps "ovs-vsctl add-br ovsbr0;
-                            ovs-vsctl add-br ovsbr1
-                            ovs-vsctl add-port ovsbr0 eth0;
-                            ovs-vsctl add-port ovsbr0 ovshost0 -- set interface ovshost0 type=internal;
-                            ovs-vsctl add-port ovsbr1 ovshost1 -- set interface ovshost1 type=internal"}}
+                          :ovs-setup (utils/resource-path "ovs/ovs-setup.sh"}}

 (The function *utils/resource-path* is from the namespace pallet.utils and is handy for referring to paths somewhere onthe local machine classpath)

 I've left the configuration of the OpenVSwitch network pretty free form.
-Hence the parts in *:interface-config* and *:ovs-vsctl-steps* are freeform and needs to be compatible with the content of the file given in the files referenced by *:interfaces-file*.
-You can find an example in the *kvm-crate/resources/ovs/interfaces*.
+Hence the parts in *:interface-config*, *:interfaces-file* and *:ovs-setup* are freeform and needs to be compatible with each other.
+You can find an example in the *kvm-crate/resources/ovs/interfaces-sample* and *kvm-crate/resources/ovs/ovs-setup.sh-sample*.
 It is compatible with the config example above.
-The example assumes one public interface on eth0 that is added to the OVS, we create 2 internal interfaces ovshost0 and ovshost1.
-The ovshost0 inteface gets the same config as eth0 would have had before we made it part of the OVS setup, and ovshost1 is an interace we put on the private network we'll set up for the KVM guest VMs.
+The example assumes one public interface on eth0 that is added to the OVS, we create 2 interfaces pub0 and priv0.
+The pub0 inteface gets the same config as eth0 would have had before we made it part of the OVS setup, and priv0 is an interace we put on the private network we'll set up for the KVM guest VMs.
 We can use this interface to do things like serve DHCP and DNS on the private network.

-The *ovs-vsctl-steps* is a freeform set of instructions that are supposed to properly configure OVS taking into account how your /etc/network/interfaces and later private network for the KVM guest VMs are setup.
-The example above is compatible with the setup descrived in the previous paragraph.
+The *ovs-setup* script is a freeform set of instructions that are supposed to properly configure OVS taking into account how your /etc/network/interfaces and later private network for the KVM guest VMs are setup.
+The example mentioned above is compatible with the setup descrived in the previous paragraph.

 The *configure-kvm-server* function in the *api* namespace can be used as a convenience method to perform the KVM server setup (as apart to manually using lift).
-Note it will make the network changes made on the KVM server come into effect 1 minute after it has run (via the at command).
+Note it will make the network changes made on the KVM server come into effect 2 minutes after it has run (via the at command).
-This is because the network changes will cause our connection to drop and signal an error.
-To avoid this we delay execution until after we have disconnected from the host. **NOTE: if you mess up the ovs-vsctl steps it's quite possible to lock yourself out of the remote machine so please take extra special care making sure it will run cleanly since you may not get a 2nd shot if you don't have console access to the host!**.
+This is because the network changes may cause our connection to drop and signal an error.
+To avoid this we delay execution until after we have disconnected from the host. **NOTE: if you mess up the ovs-setup steps it's quite possible to lock yourself out of the remote machine so please take extra special care making sure it will run cleanly since you may not get a 2nd shot if you don't have console access to the host!**.